troinine/hass-config/README.md

 - Conditional notifications such as doors open, precipitation, Home Assistant and Synology updates etc.
 - Notification badge in the home card (useful especially on mobile)

+### Custom cards

+I have created few [button card templates](button_card_templates/troinine) for my own needs.
+To mention few:

+- Generic info card with extra entity
+- Generic sensor card
+- Graph sensor card (graph displayed with mini-graph-card)
+- Sidebar clock with date, time and weather
+- Light card with a slider
+- User card with device tracker and battery statuses

+All cards try to incorporate similar design.
+Icons can glow based on the state and the light card has a glowing box shadow when the respective light is on.

 ### Popups

 Popups have been implemented using [browser_mod](https://github.com/thomasloven/hass-browser_mod).
 Here are few examples: